Hugo Rignold: Early career

 In the 1920s and 1930s, Rignold played violin with many jazz and dance bands of the day, including those of Mantovani, Jack Hylton, Jack Harris, Fred Hartley, Ambrose, Lew Stone and Jay Wilbur.
 Rignold was highly regarded as a jazz player.
 In 1936 The Gramophone magazine said of him, "With the possible exception of the Negro artist, Eddie South, and our own Eric Siday, who is abroad, there have been only two violinists who have hitherto meant anything to jazz – Venuti, of course, and more recently the French musician Stephane Grappelly (sic).
 To my mind Hugo Rignold is a greater artist than any of them."
 Rignold went on to lead his own London Casino Orchestra.

 He made many recordings with these musicians, a good number of which have been reissued on modern CDs.
 Other classical musicians such as Leon and Sidonie Goossens, did likewise, but these early jazz and dance records caused some snobbish condescension towards Rignold later in his career (as later happened to André Previn).
 1920s recordings in which Rignold played with the Jack Hylton Orchestra include George Gershwin's "Oh, Lady Be Good" recorded on 29 March 1926, and Irving Berlin's "Gentlemen Prefer Blondes" recorded on 17 August 1926.
-Both were for HMV at the company's studios in Hayes, Middlesex.
+Both were for His Master's Voice at the company's studios in Hayes, Middlesex.
 Later, with Hylton as his mentor, he founded and led his own band, which was playing up to the beginning of the Second World War.

 Rignold married three times: in 1934 to Rita Mary Gaylor (the actress Molly Gay); in 1941 to Phyllis Stanley; and in 1948 to Patricia Horton.
 There was a daughter by each of the first two marriages.
 The elder was Jennifer Gay, who became the first on-screen schoolgirl continuity announcer for Children's Hour on the BBC.